pas256/Cloud-Prize/Submission.md

 Graffiti Monkey goes around tagging things.

 Right now, it is pretty basic.
-I will loop through EBS volumes that are attached to instances, and copy the Name tag from the instance to the volume.
+It will loop through EBS volumes that are attached to instances, and copy the Name tag from the instance to the volume.
 It also adds 2 additional tags (`instance_id` and `device`).
 Then, it loops through the snapshots, and copies those 3 tags from the EBS volume to the Snapshot.

 Special thanks to Joe Sondow for the name (much better than Tag Propagation Monkey)